 They say that I wanted to join their community.
 I rashly suggested it to one of their group on the phone when I was brand new to traditional Catholicism.
 I felt alone, and was glad to have someone to talk to.
 What else can I say?
 I would never join them now, knowing of their heresies and schisms.

 They say I wanted to join Bishop Sanborn.
 This is true.
-I even believed in baptism of desire along with him, however I do not think I took it to the same conclusions that he did (i.e. that people could be saved who were pagans, Jews, etc), although I don't know for sure.
+I even believed in baptism of desire along with him, however I did take it to the same conclusions that he did (i.e. that people could be saved who were pagans, Jews, etc), although I don't know for sure.
 I don't think I ever gave it that much thought.
 I now reject the heretic Sanborn.

 The Dimonds also say that I told a 'nun' at their 'monastery' that I am tall and attractive.
 Yes, I was vain, I don't deny it.
 The point is that I don't want to have vanity or pride and I fight against them, beseeching the intercession of Mary Most Holy, but I still have some, though much less than I used to, or rather I consent to it much less.
 And yes that was a stupid thing to say to a female, even over the phone.
 I was a miserable wretch and not holy at all (nor even Catholic at the time).
 May God purify and sanctify me.